unfoldingWord/uw-content-validation/src/components/book-packages-check/README.md

 `Book Packages Check` calls `checkBookPackages()` which then calls `checkBookPackage()` for each book code, which in turn calls `checkFile()` for the book file in each repo.

-**Warning**: Some repos contain many files and/or very large files, and downloading them all and then checking them might slow down your browser.
+**Warning**: Some book packages contain many files and/or very large files, and downloading them all and then checking them might slow down your browser.

 ```js
 import BookPackagesCheck from './BookPackagesCheck';